-In 2013, the CEHCS continued to ask about consumer use of technology to engage in health-related activities.
-The survey found that about 70 percent of the adult population with private health insurance had used a smartphone within the past year, and nearly 50 percent had used a tablet (up from about 60 percent and 40 percent, respectively, in 2012).

-Among those who used a smartphone or tablet, 24-34 percent used an app for nutrition information; 22-29 percent used one for general health information; 19-26 percent used one for weight management or diets; and 22-29 percent used one for exercise programs (Figure 19).
-An app is a program that runs inside another service, such as a smartphone or tablet.
-Unlike findings from 2012, CDHP enrollees were more likely than traditional plan enrollees to report having used a smartphone or tablet for health-related purposes such as nutrition information, general health information, exercise programs, weight management or diet, prices for prescription drugs, contacting a health plan's customer services, medical-claims history, and prices for medical care.
+In 2014, the CEHCS continued to ask about consumer use of technology to engage in health-related activities.
+The survey found that 76 percent of the adult population with private health insurance had used a smartphone more than once within the past year, and nearly 58 percent had used a tablet (up from about 60 percent and 40 percent, respectively, from 2012).
+Among those who used a smartphone or tablet, 20-29 percent used an app for nutrition information; 20-27 percent used one for general health information; 15-26 percent used one for weight management or diets; and 21-29 percent used one for exercise programs (Figure 19).
+There were few differences by plan type.

-Among those who have never used an app for health-related purposes, about 35-45 percent are very or somewhat interested in using one for things like nutrition information, exercise programs, weight management or diets, prescription drug prices, medical-claims history, and general health information (Figure 20).
-Among individuals with a CDHP, 45 percent were very or somewhat interested in using an app to check the balance of the HSA or HRA.
+Among those who have never used an app for health-related purposes, about 38-49 percent are very or somewhat interested in using one for things like nutrition information, exercise programs, weight management or diets, prescription drug prices, medical-claims history, and for general health information (Figure 20).
+Among individuals with a CDHP, 53 percent were very or somewhat interested in using an app to check the balance of the HSA or HRA.